Written by Lauren A. Weber in Criticism and Research | 13.05.2019

 O, Tim Blake Nelson (2001)

 Just before this clip begins, Odin has just realised that Hugo has been deceiving him.
 Odin points the gun at another student, a white one, in an attempt to force Hugo to be truthful to him.
-Hugo then responds in a culturally appropriated way ‘you won’t ask me nothing’.
-This scene is a close approximation of Iago and Othello’s final exchange in the play.
+Hugo then responds in a culturally appropriated way by using African American Vernacular English: ‘you won’t ask me nothing’.
+The scene itself is a close approximation of Iago and Othello’s final exchange in the play.
 Othello asks Cassio to ask Iago why he has committed the crimes of manipulation and murder:

 Cassio: Dear general, I never gave you cause.Othello: I do believe it, and I ask your pardon.Will you, I pray, demand that demi-devilWhy he hath thus ensnared my soul and body?Iago: Demand me nothing.
 What you know, you know.From this time forth I never will speak word.
 (5.2 305-309)